 Where to find it: Sun Basket

 Who it's best for: People who feel confident in the kitchen and like to experiment with new ingredients — or those with an emphasis on plant-based eating.
 Hungryroot is unlike other meal prep services because it sends you a box full of ingredients that can be mixed and matched together to create new recipes.
-A recipe suggestion card comes with the delivery, so you can get ideas, but for the most part, everything is easy and self-explanatory (each recipe can be whipped together in 10 minutes or less).
+A recipe suggestion card comes with the delivery, so you can get ideas, but for the most part, everything is easy and self-explanatory.

 How many recipes: It all depends on how you divvy it up, but the smallest box is said to make three or more two-serving meals and the largest is five or more two-serving meals.